 Understanding Your Local Market

-Next you will want to understand your local market so you can leverage knowledge and get the most money for your home.
+Next, you will want to understand your local market in German Village, so you can leverage your knowledge and get the most money for your home.
 Leverage is a key ingredient to having a successful real estate transaction.
 When selling a home, leverage is achieved by pricing your home at a market price that will attract the most amount of buyers for your area.
-Homes can be priced one of two ways: negotiation and market.
+Homes can be priced in one of two ways: negotiation and market.
 Pricing for negotiation will result in exactly what a seller expects: negotiation on the asking price.
-Pricing at market will allow your home to be exposed to the widest range of buyers and enable the seller to have a leveraged position in the real estate transaction.
+Pricing at the market will allow your home to be exposed to the widest range of buyers and enable the seller to have a leveraged position in the real estate transaction.

-There are three types of market research that one must analyze when pricing a home: sold, expired, and active properties.
+One must analyze three market research types when pricing a home: sold, expired, and active properties.
 First, the sold history for your subdivision for the past year will give great detail on the selling trends in the neighborhood.
-By analyzing the sold price per square foot of homes with similar features, amenities, and condition, you can easily identify your selling range in relation to price per square foot.
+By analyzing the sold price per square foot of homes with similar features, amenities, and conditions, you can easily identify your selling range about price per square foot.
 Price per square foot allows you to level the playing field and compare apples to apples.
-A homes square footage is a basic unit of real estate, and all homes will be priced according to the size of the home.
-At this point, you will want to gain an understanding as to why homes are selling in the per square foot range that they are being sold in.
-Once this step is complete, we can have a higher level of understanding as to which homes are desirable and getting the most money, and which are the exact opposite.
+A home’s square footage is a basic unit of real estate, and all homes will be priced according to the size of the home.
+At this point, you will want to gain an understanding as to why homes are selling in the per-square-foot range that they are being sold in.
+Once this step is complete, we can have a higher level of understanding as to which homes are desirable and get the most money and which are the exact opposite.

-After you have made conclusions as to why homes are selling in the range that they do, you can then test these conclusions on homes that did not sell, or expired properties.
-This is done to make sure that the conclusions derived during the analysis of sold properties are accurate and applicable to your real estate transaction.
+After you have made conclusions as to why homes are selling in the range that they do, you can then test these conclusions on homes that did not sell or expired properties.
+This is done to ensure that the conclusions derived during the analysis of sold properties are accurate and applicable to your real estate transaction.

 Remember: Not all real estate transactions are typical and your conclusions may not be able to explain exactly why a home did not sell.
 You can usually assume that if your conclusions can logically explain why 3-5 homes have not sold in the past 6 months, then your conclusions are accurate enough to be considered factual.